kmykoh97/Electronic-Bookstore-Backend/README.md

 - MySql(connection using mysql-connector-8)
 - Hibernate(for automatic database management, JPA implementation and OR mapping)
 - Tomcat 8(act as container for server back-end)
+- Ajax(for reactive data transfer between front-end and back-end.
+Imported as Jquery)

 ## IDE